Table of contents

 - Spend some Skin-to-Skin time with your baby.
 The benefits of Skin-to-Skin contact are endless.
-Bunch feeding can calm your baby in an instant, it also boosts your hormone production, so that your body can cope with your baby’s demands.
+Bunch feeding can calm your baby in an instant and boosts your hormone production so your body can cope with your baby’s demands.
 The skin contact triggers the release of Oxytocin, which soothes you and your baby.

 - ‘Wear’ your baby during the day or when possible.
-When you keep a baby close to you, he/she tends to be much more relaxed and comfortable.
+When you keep a baby close to you, they tend to be much more relaxed and comfortable.
 Your closeness might be all your little one needs.
 Try breastfeeding your baby while in a sling; this gives you the freedom to use your hands.

 - Swaddle your baby for sleep time; this has a calming effect on a baby and may increase the time a baby sleeps at once.

 - Stay hydrated and healthy.
 Look after your body so that it can function optimally.
 Drink lots of water and eat healthy food.

 - Get comfy.
 If you know what’s going to follow, you might as well use the time to get comfortable and do something you like, even if it’s just relaxing in front of the telly or playing a game on your phone.

 - Quickly respond to your baby’s feeding cues.
 Let them feed on demand; this will keep your baby from getting frustrated.

 - Take a break.
 If things get frustrating, ask your partner to help.
 While he holds the baby, you can make a cup of coffee or go for a short walk.
 You’ll feel much more refreshed and relaxed afterward.